 Obviously, when your pup has an upset stomach it's always best to consult with a veterinarian.
 However, sometimes you may not have the time to visit the vet or it might happen late at night when your regular vet is not available.

-Additionally, with some diarrhea problems you need to react quickly by helping your dog to prevent any needless discomfort, not to mention reducing the mess!!
+Additionally, with most diarrhea problems you need to react quickly by helping your dog to prevent any needless discomfort, not to mention reducing the mess!!

 Here are some things you can do to do manage dog diarrhea quickly and make your pup healthy again.